How to Publish a Signed Succession

 git branch -D main

-and repeating the hidos create
+and repeating the hidos git create

 step.

-hidos commit <path-to-baseprint-contents> main 1
+hidos git commit <path-to-baseprint-contents> main 1

-5. Push the digital succession to GitHub
+5. Push the document succession to GitHub

 git push <url-to-github-repo>